 The EA operates a Flood Warning Service for properties located within a Flood Warning Area (FWA) for when a flood event is expected to occur.
 The site is not located within a FWA.
+As shown in Figure 2-3, parts of Nether Lane (B6087), to the east of the site are located within a FWA.
+Namely 123FWF690 - Blackburn Brook and Charlton Brook from Chapeltown to North Ecclesfield.

 Flood alerts may be issued before a flood warning for properties located within a Flood Alert Area (FAA) to provide advance notice of the possibility of flooding.
 A flood alert may be issued when there is less confidence that flooding will occur in a FWA.
 The site is not located within a FAA.
+However, parts of Nether Lane (B6087), to the east of the site are located within a FAA, namely 123WAF987- Blackburn Brook.

-Based on available information, safe access and escape routes could be achieved via Fox Hill Road to the west of the site or via Salt Box Lane to the north.
+Based on available information, safe access and escape routes should be achievable via Nether Lane (B6087), to the south and east of the site, travelling southwest, and via Chapeltown Road (A6135) to the west of the site.